UBC-MDS/seating_pref/README.md

 ### Dataset

-This project uses that the dataset that is hosted [here](https://github.ubc.ca/sedv8808/seat_pref_survey/blob/master/data/seat_tidy.csv).
+This project uses that a dataset that is hosted [here](https://github.ubc.ca/sedv8808/seat_pref_survey/blob/master/data/seat_tidy.csv).

 A full description of the dataset can be found [here](https://github.ubc.ca/sedv8808/seat_pref_survey).